-Low Water and Sewer Rates January 8, 2007
+Low Water and Sewer Rates

+January 8, 2007

-Once again, the City of and sewage rates in the cent s providers to evaluate rates residents p City of the City has the third lowest water and bill of \$15.38, and sewage bill of \$10.36.
+Once again, the City of and sewage rates in/ providers to evalua rates residents p City of is proud to say, based of household, the City has the third lowest water an proved to have the third lowest bill of \$15.38, and sewage bill of \$10.36.
 As a result, combined residential water and sewage rates, of the 63 polled.